 Early College Academy of Columbus is a public high school in Columbus.
-The principal of Early College Academy of Columbus is Linda Susan Willard, whose e-mail is Willard.Linda.S@muscogee.k12.ga.us.
-157 students attend Early College Academy of Columbus and identify as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-0% of the Early College Academy of Columbus students are "limited in English proficiency."
-69% of the 157 students here are classified as "economically disadvantaged", and 75% have subsidized lunches.
+The principal of Early College Academy of Columbus is Linda Susan Willard, who can be contacted at Willard.Linda.S@muscogee.k12.ga.us.
+157 children attend Early College Academy of Columbus and identify mostly as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+0% of the Early College Academy of Columbus students have "limited English proficiency."
+69% of the 157 students here are classified as "economically disadvantaged", and 75% get reduced lunch prices.
 The student to teacher ratio at Early College Academy of Columbus is 15:1.
 Kendrick High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||0%|

 |Students eligible for free or reduced-price lunch program||89%||65%|